sreyaad/Froydec/README.md

  Our model showed an accuracy of 99.89 on test data with XGBClassifier.

  ## Conclusion-
  All the 3 above models explained above, show amazing results.
-We choose XGBClassifier as our final algorithm as it shows an overall better accuracy on training and testing data as compared to other 2.
+We choose *Random Forest Classifier* as our final algorithm as it shows an overall better accuracy as compared to other 2.